Shariq026926/Project_Management_Assignment_1/README.md

 # Project Management Assignment #1
 # Expedition 60

-Turn-Based Open World RPG
-Project Management Plan
+## Turn-Based Open World RPG – Project Management Plan

 ---

-## Overview
+## Project Overview

-Expedition 60 is a cinematic, turn-based role-playing game built around exploration and a thrilling story to witness.
-The game will allow players to explore many different regions on the map while unfolding the secrets of the world and the Monolith which will be the final destination of the expedition.
+Expedition 60 is a cinematic, turn-based role-playing game focused on exploration, strategy, and narrative discovery.
+Players will travel through diverse regions, uncover the history of the world, and progress toward the Monolith, the final destination of the expedition.

 The game focuses on:
 - Party based turn-based combat
 - Strategic decision making
-- A diverse world to explore
+- Open-World Exploration
-- Narrative-driven exploration
+- Narrative-driven progression

-This document describes how the project will be executed.
+This document outlines how the project will be planned, managed, and delivered over a six-month development period.

 ---

 ## Project Timeline

-**Project Name** - Peak
+**Project Name** - Expedition 60

 **Development Team** - Shariq Haque, Salman Imran, Name 1, Name 2